-- Herbs of choice (I get mine here or grow my own)
+- Herbs of choice (I typically grow my own)

 How to Make a Tincture

 Also called an extract (in fact, the same process is used to make real vanilla extract), alcohol tinctures are the most common type and the easiest to make.

 First, pick which herbs you plan to use.
 These are some of my favorite tinctures: